seatsio/seatsio-android/README.md

 dependencies {
   implementation 'com.github.seatsio:seatsio-android:1'
 }
+``

 ## Android SDK version

-seatsio-android supports the Android SDK version 24 and upwards (which corresponds to Android 7 - Nougat)
+Android SDK version 24 and upwards is supported (which corresponds to Android 7 - Nougat)

 ## Usage

-seatsio-android offers 2 views: `SeatingChartView` and `EventManagerView`.
+seatsio-android offers 2 custom views: `SeatingChartView` and `EventManagerView`.
 Those are WebViews, which need internet access.
 Make sure you add the following permission to `AndroidManifest.xml`

 ```xml
 <manifest ...>